-You can check out the rest of our blackjack guide for more in-depth information about somne of these common blackjack terms.
+You can check out our real money blackjack guide for more in-depth information about some of these common blackjack terms.
 These definitions will help you understand this popular casino card game much better.

 This term is used by card counters when using a system that doesn’t count aces to determine their running and true count.
 A separate count is used in this particular system to keep track of the aces in the deck.